So I need to compile a list of ALL assets, information or otherwise,

 OK so you can't work without those, but that's not what I meant.

 Physical assets are only relevant in so far as they part of information processing.
-You should not start from those, you should start form the information and look at how the business processes make use of it.
-Don’t confuse you DR/BC plan with your core ISMS statements.
+You should not start from those, you should start from the information and look at how the business processes make use of it.
+Don't confuse you DR/BC plan with your core ISMS statements.
 ISO Standard 22301 addresses that.

 This is, ultimately, about the business processes.